ekartashov/roo-conport-modes/docs/frameworks/akaf-architecture.md

             │                           │
 ┌───────────▼───────────┐      ┌────────▼──────────┐
 │                       │      │                   │
-│     ConPort System    │      │   Other Phase 4   │
+│     ConPort System    │      │ Other Autonomous  │
-│                       │      │    Components     │
+│                       │      │   Frameworks      │
 └───────────────────────┘      └───────────────────┘
 ```